Ferns and Fern Allies

 - Common, in a wide variety of soils and situations

-- Asplenium rhizophyllum (aka Camptosorus rhizophyllus):
+- Asplenium rhizophyllum (aka Camptosorus rhizophyllus): walking fern

-- Frequent, on heavily-mossed rocks in low areas, sometimes forming extensive colonies on
+- Frequent, on heavily-mossed rocks in low areas, sometimes forming extensive colonies on a large rock

 - Asplenium trichomanes: maidenhair spleenwort

-- Rare, known only from one tiny colony of half a dozen plants on a densely mossy,
+- Rare, formerly known only from one tiny colony of half a dozen plants on a densely mossy, east-facing rock face at Strouds Run State Park, but this colony has died out; no current colony known

-Family: Woodsiaceae: the athyrioid ferns
+Family: Cystopteridaceae: the fragile and oak ferns

 - Genus: Cystopteris